timbussmann/timbussmann.github.io/_posts/2023-06-23-assembly-versions.md

 Console.WriteLine("Type.GetType for version 3: " + t3);
 ```

-100 Points if your answer was the obligatory "it depends" ;) Let's look at a few cases:
+One hundred points if your answer was the everlasting "it depends" ;) Let's look at a few cases:

 ## .NET Framework